 Myers Briggs Type Indicator (MBTI)

-It is the most comprehensive tool, the clearest and most used today throughout the professional world.
+It is the most comprehensive tool, the clearest and most used today throughout the

 The main goal is to know the strengths and weaknesses of personality to better adapt to various situations of life.